 3. Wear safety mask at all times during play.

 4. Drop your bow and raise both hands above your head to surrender during a match.
 Never shoot at anyone who has surrendered.

-The playing field will be between 60-75 feet in length and 40-65 feet in width with a 16 foot neutral zone extending eight feet to each side of the center line.
+The playing field will be between 60-75 feet in length and 40-65 feet in width with an eight foot neutral zone extending four feet to each side of the center line.

 Placed in front of each bunker will be a target with five punch out pieces.
 The targets may be placed on the ground or elevated up to two feet depending on the configuration of the field.

-Each team will be allowed five players on the field at a time.
-A total of seven players may be on a team roster.
+Each team will be allowed seven players on the field at a time.
+A total of 10 players may be on a team roster.
 Substitutions may not be done during the run of play.
 Changes to the roster must take place during stoppages of play.
 Each player must be eligible to play in the division of the event.